FP-22-23/java-term-project-aaronacuuna/README.md

 - C1: Constructor by default.
 It creates an object of type Matches without any match stored.
 - C2: Constructor by passing an object of type Collection\<Match\>.
 It creates an object of type Matches with the matches given in the object of type Collection passed as a parameter.
-- C3: Constructor by passing an object of type Stream\<Partida\>.
+- C3: Constructor by passing an object of type Stream\<Match\>.
 It creates an object of type Matches with the matches included in the given Stream.

 **Criterion of equality**: they are the same if their attribute matches are the same.